 - in the freezer for up to 6 months in airtight containers or freezer bags.

-Freezing Leftover Canned Pulses
+Freezing Leftover Canned or cooked Pulses

 - Lightly pat dry to remove some surface moisture;

 - Measure out into 1 or 2 cup (250 or 500 mL) portions into airtight containers or lay flat in plastic freezer bags.

 Look for dry pulses in the canned foods, rice, dried grains, bulk or ethnic food sections of your grocery store.

 - Uniform size;